 - Vibrations, including walking or traveling by car

-Although it is impossible to avoid all these triggers, patients can help themselves in some situations.
+Although it is impossible to avoid all of these triggers, patients can help themselves in some situations.
 Some find that wrapping a scarf around their face and avoiding drafts provide some relief.
 Drinking through a straw and liquidizing meals are also options, although they are not always practical.

 Common Trigeminal Neuralgia Treatments (Not CBD Oil)

 Regular painkillers have little effect on trigeminal neuralgia.
 Therefore, most doctors prescribe anticonvulsant drugs to help manage the condition.
-Although these medications are meant to treat epilepsy, they have the effect of slowing down nerve signals and relieving pain.
+Although these medications are designed to treat epilepsy, they have the effect of slowing down nerve signals and relieving pain.